re1kur/car-rental-service/docker/README.md

-THERE IS docker-compose.yml for local developing. use it for profile dev. app depends on services that contains in /build/docker-compose.yml file.
+THERE IS docker-compose.yml for developing. use it for profile dev. app depends on services that contains in /build/docker-compose.yml file.